-This list of resources, mutual aid, and wildfire response options is continuing to be updated!
-Send us info at firstname.lastname@example.org on what you are doing and we will add it to the list!
+This list of resources, mutual aid, and wildfire response options was compiled in 2020.
+Some of the information may be out of date.
+Send us info at email@example.com on what you are doing and we can update the list!

 Federal funds are available to help eligible individuals recover from wildfire in Clackamas, Douglas, Jackson, Klamath, Lane, Lincoln, Linn and Marion Counties.
 Go to https://wildfire.oregon.gov/ to find out more!